 1968 Seiko 6106-8100 Proof/Proof Automatic Sport Diver

-DIAL: Original Seiko-signed dark gray “proof” dial.
+DIAL: Seiko-signed dark gray “proof” dial, which shimmers depending on angle.
 Day/date at 3 o’clock position works nicely.
-Slight patina near the one o'clock postion, and the "o" on Seiko is slightly off.
-Lume is in quite nice shape, considering the watch is a half century old.
+Lume is in nice condition, considering the watch is a half century old.